hugoferreira/hugoferreira.github.com/_posts/2025-05-23-idle-programming.md

 ## The Return to Reality

-WHO THE F*CK killed Joel?
-The irony is thick enough to cut with a knife: I've spent hours "implementing" a VM to avoid thinking about real problems, only to miss the fictional problems I was supposedly enjoying.
+_"WHO THE FUCK killed Joel?"_ The irony is thick enough to cut like a knife: I've spent hours _"implementing"_ a VM to avoid thinking about real problems, only to miss the fictional problems I was supposedly enjoying.

 And yet... the VM is sort of working now.
 Not completely — we still need proper error handling, memory management, and about a dozen other critical components.
 But the basic fetch-decode-execute cycle runs without crashing, and that _vibes_ just like an accomplishment.